FriendOfSnom/ST-Sprite-Pipeline/README.md

 * Run everything via `pipeline_runner.py` (or the launcher scripts).
 * Restart from any step with the same folder if needed.
-* Backups are **not** made by default—game directories remain clean.
+* Backups are **not** made by default—output directories remain clean.
-* ExHentai requires cookie login info—see downloader instructions.
+* Some image sources may require authentication—see downloader instructions.
 * `reference_sprites/` must include both `.png` and `.yml` with scale values for reference matching.

 ---